 Was a Loved One Wrongfully Killed Due to Police Negligence

 According to a year-long study by the Washington Post, the settlements for wrongful death by police claims vary wildly.
-The Post’s study, covering all police shootings in 2015, found that settlements for wrongful death cases ranged from $7,500 to $8.5 million, with the median settlement totally $1.2 million.
-The study also concluded that families who settled before going to trial collected far more than those who were awarded damages following a trial, with the average trial verdict around $500,000.
+The Post’s study, covering all police shootings in 2015, found that settlements for wrongful death cases ranged from $7,500 to $8.5 million.
+The median settlement is totally $1.2 million.
+The study also concluded that families who settled before going to trial collected far more than those who were awarded damages following a trial; with the average trial verdict around $500,000.

-Because of the discrepancies and difficulties with claiming damages following a wrongful death, you should always consult with an experienced wrongful death attorney before filing any claims.
+Because of the discrepancies and difficulties with claiming damages from state to state following a wrongful death, you should always consult with an experienced wrongful death attorney.
+This is in order to better understand the law.
+And, to better understand the likely outcome before filing any claims.

 Wrongful Death by Police: A State or Federal Matter?